-As Information Technology Tools its very critical for you to understand developing brand strategy is extremely critical.
+As a Information Technology Tools, its very critical for you to understand developing brand strategy is extremely critical.
 The most important asset your company has is its brand.
 Quite simply, it drives the direction of your business.
 So you should definitely have a well thought out brand strategy in place.

 If you are entrepreneurial in nature owning a business is very exciting adventure.
 It can also be the most difficult thing for you to get into if you are not prepared.

 Consumers perceive and accept many brands within a certain trade group in different ways.
 By personifying a brand (How would you describe brand X if it were a person?) we can find out, that for instance consumers perceive brand A as a young, impulsive, lively, attractive, energetic woman full of ideas.
 In the same way could brand B be an elderly, conservative and relaxed man.
 The brand can also have a completely inexpressive and bad image.
 That is how brand C may not have any real personal characteristics, slim, tall, unnoticeable and calm.